Definition and Epidemiology of Aortic Sclerosis

 Lipid lowering therapies, such as HMG coal reductase inhibitors, have not shown any marked difference in decreasing the rate of progression of the aortic valve sclerosis.

 In conditions involving the chambers of the heart, the stasis of the blood is thought to play a main role in the development of thrombus leading to embolism, which, in turn, leads to stroke, but, in aortic valve sclerosis, according to the recommendation, the antithrombotic therapy have no role in the management of aortic valve sclerosis.

 One more important thing to be considered is that although the imbalance in calcium regulating hormones leads to the calcification of the aortic valve, there is no evidence that the excessive supplementation of calcium in patients suffering from osteoporosis leads to the development of aortic sclerosis.
 The use of calcium supplements, if required, is indicated in patients of aortic sclerosis.

 One of the important reasons emphasizing the early diagnosis of aortic sclerosis is the risk of progressing to aortic stenosis.
 In addition to this, aortic sclerosis is also a risk factor for other cardiovascular diseases.

 The damage to the aortic valve also leads to the development of other conditions of aortic dysfunction, such as aortic regurgitation and its related complications.

 Prevention of Aortic Sclerosis

-The persons having risk factor of smoking, hypertension, diabetes, chronic renal failure need to be managed appropriately at an early stage with regards to their risk factor so that the development of the aortic valve sclerosis is retarded.
-Over on, persons having family history of aortic sclerosis need to be followed up for the development of the disease.
+The persons having a risk factor of smoking, hypertension, diabetes and chronic renal failure needs to be managed appropriately at an early stage with regards to their risk factor so that the development of the aortic valve sclerosis is retarded.
+Over on, persons having a family history of aortic sclerosis need to be followed up for the development of the disease.